gbouras13/dnaapler/README.md

   -V, --version  Show the version and exit.

 Commands:
-  chromosome  Reorients your sequence to begin with the dnaA chromosomal... citation    Print the citation(s) for this tool custom      Reorients your sequence with a custom database mystery     Reorients your sequence with a random gene nearest     Reorients your sequence the begin with the first CDS as.. phage       Reorients your sequence to begin with the terL large... plasmid     Reorients your sequence to begin with the repA replication...
+  bulk        Reorients multiple genomes to begin with the same gene chromosome  Reorients your genome to begin with the dnaA chromosomal... citation    Print the citation(s) for this tool custom      Reorients your genome with a custom database mystery     Reorients your genome with a random CDS nearest     Reorients your genome the begin with the first CDS as... phage       Reorients your genome to begin with the terL large... plasmid     Reorients your genome to begin with the repA replication...
   ```

   ```
   Usage: dnaapler chromosome [OPTIONS]

-  Reorients your sequence to begin with the dnaA chromosomal replication initiation gene
+  Reorients your genome to begin with the dnaA chromosomal replication initiation gene

 Options:
   -h, --help               Show this message and exit.
   -V, --version            Show the version and exit.
-  -i, --input PATH       Path to input file in FASTA format  [required] -o, --output PATH      Output directory   [default: output.dnaapler] -t, --threads INTEGER  Number of threads to use with BLAST.  [default: 1] -p, --prefix TEXT      Prefix for output files.  [default :dnaapler] -f, --force            Force overwrites the output directory -e, --evalue TEXT      e value for blastx  [default: 1e-10]
+  -i, --input PATH         Path to input file in FASTA format  [required] -o, --output PATH        Output directory   [default: output.dnaapler] -t, --threads INTEGER    Number of threads to use with BLAST  [default: 1] -p, --prefix TEXT        Prefix for output files  [default: dnaapler] -f, --force              Force overwrites the output directory -e, --evalue TEXT        e value for blastx  [default: 1e-10] -a, --autocomplete TEXT  Choose an option to autocomplete reorientation if
+                           BLAST based approach fails.
+Must be one of: none, mystery or nearest [default: none] --seed_value INTEGER     Random seed to ensure reproducibility.  [default:
+                           13]
   ```

 The reoriented output FASTA will be `{prefix}_reoriented.fasta` in the specified output directory.